ak5k/reamculive/README.md

 # ReaMCULive
 ## REAPER ReaScript API control surface extension.
 * Works with any MIDI and MCU compatible controller.
+REAPER 6.76 or later required.
 * Built-in extras for live MCU usage (WIP).
 * ReaScript API to interact with device(s).
     * Get and send MIDI messages to devices via API.